jjfumero/jjfumero.github.io/_posts/2023-04-25-tornadovm-jetso-nano.md

         Verification true
 ```

-23x performance and over 7.5 GFLOPS, including the data transfers (from the host to the device and vice-versa)
+As we can see, TornadoVM achieves 23x compared to the Java sequential implementation, and over 7.5 GFLOPS.
+This includes the data transfers (from the host to the device and vice-versa).
+Let's now run the KMeans application.

 ### 2.2 Running KMeans